 The Wallace Collection is a national museum which displays the art collections brought together by the first four marquesses of Hertford and Sir Richard Wallace, the likely illegitimate son of the 4th Marquess.
 It was bequeathed to the British nation by Lady Wallace, Sir Richard’s widow, in 1897.

-Among the Collection’s treasures are an outstanding array of eighteenth-century French art, many important seventeenth and nineteenth-century paintings, medieval and Renaissance works of art and one of the finest collections of princely arms and armour in Britain.
+Among the Collection’s treasures are an outstanding array of 18th-century French art, many important 17th and 19th-century paintings, medieval and Renaissance works of art and one of the finest collections of princely arms and armour in Britain.

 The Wallace Collection is displayed at Hertford House, formerly the principal London residence of the marquesses of Hertford and Sir Richard Wallace.
 It was opened to the public as a museum in 1900.

 The Hertford family’s association with Hertford House began in 1797 when the 2nd Marquess of Hertford took up residence there.
 The 2nd Marchioness was a great hostess, and in the first decades of the 19th century Hertford House was much visited by fashionable London society.
 The 3rd Marquess preferred to live at his other London residences, Dorchester House and St Dunstan’s Villa, and the 4th Marquess, who lived most of his life in Paris, used the building largely as a store for his ever-expanding art collection.
 The 4th Marquess died in 1870 and Richard Wallace took over the lease of Hertford House from the 5th Marquess in the following year.

 Wallace, who had been brought up in Paris by his likely father and grandmother, moved into Hertford House in 1875 only after extensive alterations to the building had been carried out.
 He died in Paris in 1890, but his widow continued to live at Hertford House, aided by their secretary John Murray Scott, until her death in 1897.